unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

 #### Output fields

-The output of this action contains a set of column details of the user.
-Only user identities are return.
+The output of this action contains the full set of user identities from the selected user.

 <table class="unchanged rich-diff-level-one">
   <thead>